 By becoming an Independent Public School, Queensland principals, teachers, parents and local communities have greater control and ownership of their schools.

-They will have access to the same support as other Queensland state schools and maintain the same core values.
+They have access to the same support as other Queensland state schools and maintain the same core values.

 Schools also have greater flexibility to tailor the curriculum to directly suit the needs of their students.